fugli/Remedoc/README.md

 #Remedoc

-This repo contains scrapping code in python web spiders
+This repo contains scrapping code in python.